esroleo/javascript-budget-tracker/README.md

 <a name="features"></a>
 ## 4. Features

-1) Go offline and submit transactions, these transactions will be sent to mongoDB with moongoose once the browser goes online.
+1) Go offline and submit transactions, these transactions will be sent to mongoDB with mongoose once the browser goes online.
-2) Download your app while online and use as the web browser version.
+2) Download your app while online and use it as if a web browser version.

 <a name="credits"></a>
 ## 5. Credits